The Best AI Novel Writer in 2026

 Methodology

 We scored each AI novel writer across seven weighted criteria using a combination of live testing on novel projects, published pricing, customer reviews on Capterra and G2, and export format verification against Amazon KDP's current submission requirements.
 The weights below reflect what matters most to novelists who plan to publish, not just draft.
+For the underlying model layer that powers most of these tools, see our head-to-head test of the AI models behind novel-writing tools.

 Full-novel generation